 Do you have any suggestions to add to this list of the best Christmas markets in Europe?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Bigstock

 Brittnay Sharman is an Aussie travel blogger.
 Brittnay has spent the last few years living in London and Dublin, where she’s managed to squeeze in 21 trips to Europe and Africa, along with lots of wine and cheese.
 Her travel adventures are captured on The Travelling House Sitters.